SerialKicked/ChatAI/README.md

 - Simple and intuitive UI

  ## Current Limitations:
+ - No support for character cards, you'll have to copy paste info manually (no plans to implement)
- - 1v1 chat only, no group mode
+ - 1v1 chat only, no group mode (yet)
- - No UI to edit characters (they are stored in a very legible json file, though)
- - No support for character cards, manual conversion only
  - No RAG support for external documents (yet)

 ## Notes and Requirements